How to prepare for your dog and new baby introduction!

 If you didn’t know, I use to be an Emergency/ICU Veterinary Tech for small animals.

 That being said, I had a pretty good idea of what things I needed to do to prepare our home for the arrival of our first baby.
-I also had some particular tasks I’d be implementing to preventing anxiety or aggression around the baby (based on our dog’s habits).
+I also had some particular tasks I’d be implementing to prevent anxiety or aggression around the baby (based on our dog’s habits).

 However, the biggest reason is that although I love our dogs to death and as much as I trust and believe they’d never harm us or our new baby, at the end of the day they can still be unpredictable.